Dikshant09/ML-Projects/Machine Learning/End to End Dog Breed Identification/README.md

 This model is capable of recognizing 120 breeds of dogs.
 <br/>

-Plz, make sure that before opening `end-to-end-dog-breed-identification` file notebook your anaconda enviornment is configured and all the required packages are installed.
+Plz, make sure that before opening `end-to-end-dog-breed-identification` notebook your anaconda enviornment is configured and all the required packages are installed.

 Required Tools and Packages are : install anaconda with below packages :